 Example of Gaslighting Between Siblings

 A girl is very jealous of her sister, who always seems more popular and well-liked than her.
 Because of her jealousy, she tries to undermine her sister’s sense of confidence and self-esteem, convincing her that other people are talking badly about her and are only pretending to like her.
 She convinces her sister that she is the only one she can really trust, and encourages her to distance herself from her friends.
 Meanwhile, she goes to her sister’s friends and tells them that she is really worried about her sister, who has been acting strangely, more withdrawn, and has even been saying bad things about them.
-Through these deceptive tactics, often seen in a narcissistic family member or sibling, she destroys her sister’s self-esteem, reputation, and relationships.
+Through these deceptive tactics, she destroys her sister’s self-esteem, reputation, and relationships.

 Some relationships are not ones that people can end, or there may be situations where they don’t want or need to end the relationship.
 In these cases, there are some general ways that they can respond differently to gaslighting and also protect themselves from its negative and harmful effects.

-Five effective ways to respond to gaslighting include:
+Here are seven effective ways to respond to gaslighting:

 Boundaries designate the “rules” of a relationship, outlining what behavior is acceptable and which is not.
 Boundaries also include being able to say no to another person, confront them when they are being disrespectful, and preserve a sense of independence and identity in a relationship.
 Healthy relationships are ones that have clear, consistent boundaries that ensure both people feel safe, supported, and respected.